mlerner/mlerner.github.io/_posts/2024-01-30-gemini-fast-failure-recovery-in-distributed-training-with-in-memory-checkpoints.md

 categories:
 ---

-_This week’s paper is one of several papers I’ll be reading from 2023’s Symposium on Operating Systems Principles (SOSP).
+_This is one of several papers I'll be reading from 2023's Symposium on Operating Systems Principles (SOSP).
+If you'd like to receive regular updates as soon as they're published, check out my [newsletter](https://newsletter.micahlerner.com/) or follow me on the site formerly known as [Twitter](https://twitter.com/micahlerner).
 Enjoy!_

 [Gemini: Fast Failure Recovery in Distributed Training with In-Memory Checkpoints](https://www.micahlerner.com/assets/papers/gemini.pdf)